 Avoiding the potential spread of a disease is always the top priority.
 With that in mind, the measures to be taken, including quarantine, will be decided upon based on the circumstances, situation and proportionality.
 Depending on the position of the ship, the appropriate orders may be issued by the cruise company or in consultation with the responsible local authorities.

 Passengers who do not show symptoms and have not had close contact with the isolated patient will not be isolated.
 Furthermore, in consultation with the local health authorities, measures analogous to the customary national processes for handling the virus will be discussed.

 As long as the guest is not quarantined, and in coordination with the authorities responsible, this is possible.
 However, this does not give rise to any claim for reimbursement of the (proportional) cruise price.

 If a case is suspected, the guest will first be quarantined on board.
 The ship’s doctor will carry out the appropriate test.
-If the test is positive, the guest must remain in isolation.
-Symptomatic passengers will be admitted to a hospital ashore for medical treatment.
-Asymptomatic passengers will be required to isolate ashore in accommodation provided by the local authorities.
-Our service provider MEDCON will provide support on-site and assist with transport back home.
+If the test is positive, the guest will remain isolated in a cabin and receive the appropriate care.
+Our service provider MEDCON will provide local support and assist with the return trip to the patient’s home.
 The guest bears the costs.
-We recommend that you take out appropriate supplementary insurance.
+We recommend that you take out the appropriate additional insurance cover.